neonevm/neon-evm.docs/docs/design_proposals/accepted/restriction_on_iterative_trx.md

+---
-# Restriction on Iterative Transactions
+title: Restriction on Iterative Transactions
+---

 Executing a transaction in iterative mode is a sequence of actions, each of which is performed by a separate account specified in it.
 The list of accounts is specified by the creator of the transaction.